Utah's Connection to

 Deaf President of Gallaudet University

-Finally, on March 13, the board met at the Embassy Row Hotel to discuss the matter.
-The audience waited nine hours outside the meeting, anxious for the board's announcement.
-At the end of the meeting, Phil Bravin, a Deaf member of the board of trustees, called Greg Hlibok through TTY to report that all four demands had been met and that Bravin had taken over as Chair of the Board following Jane Spilman's resignation.
-Gallaudet's first Deaf president was Dr. I. King Jordan, a Gallaudet faculty member.
-In addition, there was a 51% increase in Deaf representation on the board, with no repercussions for students and faculty activists (Christiansen & Barnett, 1995).
+Finally, on March 13, the board gathered at the Embassy Row Hotel to address the issue.
+The audience, filled with anticipation, waited outside the meeting for a staggering nine hours, eager for the board's decision.
+At the meeting's conclusion, Phil Bravin, a Deaf member of the board of trustees, used TTY to inform Greg Hlibok that all four demands had been met.
+He also revealed that he had assumed the role of Chair of the Board, succeeding Jane Bassett Spilman.
+The first Deaf president of Gallaudet was Dr. I. King Jordan, a respected faculty member.
+Notably, the board saw a 51% increase in Deaf representation, and there were no repercussions for the students and faculty activists.
+This successful outcome marked a significant milestone in Gallaudet's history (Christiansen & Barnett, 1995).

 The Deaf President Now movement was a testament to the power of collective action.
 It was not just the students but also the alums, faculty, and members of the national Deaf community who came together to defend their civil rights.
 The media, presidential candidates, labor unions, and national organizations all supported their cause.
 This broad-based support and their eventual success demonstrated that they did not have to surrender control of their lives to society, marking a significant triumph (Christiansen & Barnett, 1995).